fagan2888/Google-Cloud-APIs/AutoML/README.md

-These sctips work with Google AutoML API.
+* Work with Google AutoML API.
+* Run on Datalab.